Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 Imaging

-• Radiographs: Can help assess the size and shape of the kidneys as well as identify stones in the urinary tract
+Radiographs can help assess the size and shape of the kidneys as well as identify stones in the urinary tract.
+Meanwhile, ultrasounds will provide more detailed views of the kidneys and can help detect abnormal structures like cysts or tumors.

 Treatments for kidney disease

-Chronic kidney disease is a progressive condition with no cure, so treatment is aimed at reducing clinical signs and slowing the progression of disease.
+Chronic kidney disease is a progressive condition with no cure.
+Treatment is aimed at managing the signs and slowing its progression, so your cat feels better for longer.
 Treating kidney disease in cats involves a combination of hydration, dietary management, and medications.

 Ensure adequate hydration

-In early kidney disease, maintaining hydration includes strategies to encourage voluntary water like providing a cat water fountain.
+In early kidney disease, maintaining hydration includes strategies to encourage voluntary water consumption, like providing a cat water fountain.
 Some cats require intermittent or routine subcutaneous fluids to provide a hydration boost.
-Cats with severe dehydration or blood work abnormalities often require hospitalization for intravenous fluids.
+Cats with severe dehydration often require hospitalization for intravenous fluids.

 Make dietary adjustments

-Prescription kidney diets are formulated to be restricted in protein and phosphorus, which helps reduce the kidneys’ workload.
-Not all cats are fans of the flavors of therapeutic diets and will quickly turn their noses up at special food, so gradual diet changes are recommended.
+Prescription kidney diets are formulated to restrict protein and phosphorus, which helps reduce the kidneys’ workload.
+Not all cats are fans of therapeutic diets and will quickly turn their noses up at special food, so gradual diet changes are recommended.

 Give recommended medications